The importance of total rewards in employee engagement is often misunderstood. Learn what US HR teams miss and what truly drives engagement in 2026.

 It’s tough to know if employees truly understand their total rewards.
 Many companies lack good ways to get feedback or track how well communication works.

-Communication must follow complex laws like ERISA and HIPAA while conveying benefits.
+Communication must comply with complex laws such as ERISA and HIPAA while conveying benefits.
 Companies also need to share any changes quickly and correctly.

 To overcome these challenges, you need a clear plan.
 Communication should be simple, consistent, personal, and engaging.
 Using different channels and tailoring messages to employee needs will help make sure the message lands.